 - Children should be 10 or older to legally sit in the front seat of a car (with the exception of rear-facing baby seats)

 TIP: Just keep your little royalty in the back where they should be.

 So enjoy the wonders of the French Family Holiday.
 They are truly memory makers and the journey can even be character-building all round too (!)
 BUT prepare in advance if possible and just keep in mind that you’re not at home so ‘When in Rome, do as the Romans….

 Thanks so much to Amelia for sharing these invaluable tips.
 Coming from a vast country where there’s no way to visit any of your neighbours without several hours on a plane the idea of “popping over to the Continent” by car is indeed very exciting!

 About the Blogger

-Disclosures: This post contains affiliate links which may earn us a small commission at no additional cost to you.
-This is how we keep this website running as a free resource for parents.
+Disclosures: All opinions expressed are those of the guest author.
+This post contains affiliate links which may earn us a small commission at no additional cost to you.
 You can see our full disclosure policy here.